 Trademark classes are a way for us to organize the goods or services used in applications, assess fees, and aid in searching our database of registered and pending trademarks.
 All goods and services are “classified” or organized into broad categories of goods or services, as determined by international agreement.
 Each category of goods or services is assigned a number from 1 to 45, also known as an international class.
 There are many items listed in each class; however, goods and services are never in the same class.

+The base filing fee for each class of goods or services is $350.
+Your filing fee is based on the total number of international classes in your application and whether you meet the requirements for the base application fee.
 For example, you might have a clothing line of golf shirts, dress shirts, and t-shirts.
-These shirts all fall under the same international class, so your TEAS Plus filing fee would be $250 for the one class.
-However, if you also provide custom t-shirt printing services, you would have goods and services in two different international classes.
-In that case, your TEAS Plus filing fee would be $500 ($250 plus $250).
+These all fall under the same international class, so your filing fee would be $350 for the one class.
+However, if you also provide custom t-shirt printing services, you’d have goods and services in two different international classes.
+In that case, your filing fee would be $700 ($350 for each class).